LOS ANGELES (Reuters) - Darlene Coker knew she was dying. She just wanted to know why.

 But the company never adopted the Colorado lab’s 1973 recommendation that samples be concentrated before examination under a microscope.
 And the talc samples that were subjected to the most sensitive electron microscopy test were a tiny fraction of what was sold.
 For those and other reasons, J&J couldn’t guarantee its Baby Powder was asbestos-free when plaintiffs used it, according to experts, including some who testified for plaintiffs.

-As early as 1976, Ashton, J&J’s longtime talc overseer, recognised as much in a memo to colleagues.
+As early as 1976, Ashton, J&J’s longtime talc overseer, recognized as much in a memo to colleagues.
 He wrote that talc in general, if subjected to the most sensitive testing method, using concentrated samples, “will be hard pressed in supporting purity claims.”
 He described this sort of testing as both “sophisticated” and “disturbing.”

 “FREE OF HAZARD”

 By 1977, J&J appeared to have tamped down concerns about the safety of talc.
 An internal August report on J&J’s “Defense of Talc Safety” campaign noted that independent authorities had deemed cosmetic talc products to be “free of hazard.”
-It attributed “this growing opinion” to the dissemination to scientific and medical communities in the United States and Britain of “favourable data from the various J&J sponsored studies.”
+It attributed “this growing opinion” to the dissemination to scientific and medical communities in the United States and Britain of “favorable data from the various J&J sponsored studies.”

 In 1984, FDA cosmetics chief and former J&J employee Heinz Eiermann reiterated that view.
 He told the New York Times that the agency’s investigation a decade earlier had prompted the industry to ensure that talc was asbestos-free.
 “So in subsequent analyses,” he told the paper, “we really could not identify asbestos or only on very rare occasions.”